High-speed rail in Europe: Sweden

-The three first listed and the last, but not Europabanan, have been prospected by Trafikverket.
-In several cases the detailed alignment have been decided.
+In late 2022, the then newly elected centre-right Swedish government decided to completely abandon Sweden's high-speed rail project due to rising costs.
+Its new directive to the Swedish Transport Administration (Trafikverket) in late December stated that Trafikverket shall pause planning of all sections and analyse how costs could be lowered for the Borås–Gothenburg, Ostlänken (East Link project; Stockholm – Linköping) and Europaspåret (Jönköping – Hässleholm).
+It motivated this by the rising costs and wanting to increase regional passenger services, therefore not wanting to complete the whole high speed railway network project.
+However, Trafikverket has stated several times that it is impossible to further increase services on most lines where its needed due to full capacity on both the Southern Main Line and Western Main Line.
+Critics has pointed out that this makes it harder to increase railway cargo traffic, going against Swedens and the EU's promises to lower emissions.
+Also, a partial upgrade of the mainlines from double-track to four-track railway on busy sections, instead of building new double-track lines, would lead to major disturbances during the period of construction, as well as creating single points of failure where a large part of railway traffic would be halted if for instance an accident occurs on the line.

-The Swedish Conservative government 2006–2014 showed little interest in major railway projects.
-But the socialist/environmentalist government has from 2014 started further negotiations on stations and other alignment.
-There is plan to start building Gothenburg – Borås and Ostlänken in 2019.
-The other railways are expected to be built some years after.
-As of 2022 there is no decision.
-A problem is that cost has been increasing a lot.
+However, the government later chose to continue parts of the high-speed rail projects such as the Ostlänken (The East Link) project, Gothenburg–Borås double tracks, and Hässleholm–Lund quad tracks.

 South-east

 Turkey

-Turkey started building high-speed rail lines in 2003 aiming a double-track high-speed rail network through the country allowing a maximum speed of 250 km/h Only the planned line between İstanbul, Edirne and Kapıkule is situated in the European part of the country.
+Turkey started building high-speed rail lines in 2003 aiming a double-track high-speed rail network through the country allowing a maximum speed of 250 km/h Only the planned line between Istanbul, Edirne and Kapıkule is situated in the European part of the country.

-The first line that was built aimed to connect İstanbul to Ankara (via Eskişehir) reducing the travel time from 6 – 7 hours to 3 hours 10 minutes.
+The first line that was built aimed to connect Istanbul to Ankara (via Eskişehir) reducing the travel time from 6–7 hours to 3.5 hours.
 The Eskişehir-Ankara line started operating regular services on 14 March 2009 with a maximum speed of 250 km/h, being the first High Speed Rail Service in Turkey making the Turkish State Railways the 6th European national rail company to offer HSR services (although these are situated in the Asian part of the country).
-The Eskişehir-İstanbul line is still under construction and was due in 2015.
+The Eskişehir-Istanbul(Pendik) line is inaugurated in 2014 and the line extended to Halkalı in European side with Marmaray project via Marmaray Tunnel on 12 March 2019.